FRANZ WENINGER

 CSPC: 842359

-Ponzichter is the colloquial word for the German grape growing minority in Sopron - it means ‘bean grower’ since they’d often farm vegetables between the rows.
-The grapes (Pinot Noir and Zweigelt) are grown on Loam and Gneiss in both Austria and Hungary.
+Ponzichter is the colloquial word for the German grape-growing minority in Sopron - it means ‘bean grower’ since they’d often farm vegetables between the rows.
+The grapes (Rotburger and Syrah) are grown on Loam and Gneiss in both Austria and Hungary.
 The grapes were fermented in open-top vat, partly crushed and partly as whole berries.
-After 18 months in 40-year-old cask, the wine is bottled unfined and unfiltered with only 10ppm of sulphur.
+After 18 months in 40-year-old cask, the wine is bottled unfined and unfiltered with only 10ppm of SO2.
+12% ABV

 CSPC: 795694